oklahomer/protoactor-go-sender-example/README.md

 ![](https://raw.githubusercontent.com/oklahomer/protoactor-go-sender-example/master/docs/components.png)

 # Local
-For local message passing, see below directory:
+For local message passing, see the below directories:
-- local-send ...
+- [local-send](https://github.com/oklahomer/protoactor-go-sender-example/blob/master/local-send/main.go) ...
 Use Send() for local message passing.
 The recipient actor cannot refer to the sender actor.
-- local-request ...
+- [local-request](https://github.com/oklahomer/protoactor-go-sender-example/blob/master/local-request/main.go) ...
 Use Request() for local message passing.
 The recipient actor can refer to the sender actor.
-- local-future ...
+- [local-future](https://github.com/oklahomer/protoactor-go-sender-example/tree/master/local-future) ...
 Use RequestFuture() for local message passing.
 Context.Sender() does not return the PID of sender actor but that of actor.Future.

 # Remote
 - remote/messages ...
 Contain Protobuf serializable message structures.